andrebolina/financial-wellness-test/README.md

-# Financial Wellness Test - André Bolina implementation of an Origin THA
+# Financial Wellness Test

-This project is the <a href="https://www.bolina.dev">André Bolina</a> implementation of the take-home assignment for the <em>Fullstack Software Engineer | Investment's Team role</em> at <a href="https://www.useorigin.com">Origin</a>.
+This project is the <a href="https://www.bolina.dev">André Bolina</a> implementation of the take-home assignment (THA) for the <em>Fullstack Software Engineer | Investment's Team role</em> at <a href="https://www.useorigin.com">Origin</a>.

-The THA is to create a web interface and an API application for a financial wellness test based on user's input for his annual gross income and average monthly costs. <a href="https://useorigin.notion.site/THA-Web-Interface-API-application-4819947101684706b984f04e9aef9294">Click here</a> to access the fully THA doc.
+The THA proposal is create a web interface and an API application for a financial wellness test based on user's input for his annual gross income and average monthly costs. <a href="https://useorigin.notion.site/THA-Web-Interface-API-application-4819947101684706b984f04e9aef9294">Click here</a> to access the fully THA doc.

 ## Technology Stack
-The technology stack to use wasn't a requirement of the THA.
+The THA doesn't have a required technology stack for his development.
 I've decided to use Python + React, since it's has been my day to day stack at least for the past year.

 ## API
+### Development notes
+I've decided to use Flask instead a heavy-weight framework since we currently have just a few requirements and business rules.
+Flask provide speed and flexibility without complexy, it requires requires much fewer lines of code for a task like that.
+Althought light-weight, Flask is an extensible solutions and would support the API growth.
+I think the key points to change to a heavy-weight (e.g. Django) would be the requirements for authentication, database connection and team growth (to keep patterns easier).

+Also, I've decided to use Marshmallow since it provides more control of API request and response schemas with a thin integration layer, ensuring the frontend contracts fulfillment.

 ### Requirements
 In order to run the API you should have Python, PIP and Pipenv installed.
 All commands bellow are suppossed to be runned into `server` folder and requires npm installed*.